 The National Football League (NFL) has announced the creation of the NFL Big Data Bowl.
-The Big Data Bowl is football analytics competition for college students and professionals.
-Competitors are allowed to use historical data sets of the same player tracking data NFL teams use.
-With this data, they can come up with insights and make suggestions of new innovations regarding how football can be played and coached.
+This football analytics competition for college students and professionals allows competitors to use the same player tracking historical data sets used by NFL teams.

-Finalists will be invited to present their findings to league and club personnel at the annual Scouting Combine later this year and have access to player tracking data the teams use to analyze trends and develop game strategies.
-Those interested in participating can sign up for one of two categories, one for college students and one for professionals.
+The NFL will invite finalists to present their findings to league and club personnel at the annual Scouting Combine later this year.
+Those interested in participating can sign up in either the college student or professional category.

-“As the sports analytics community continues to expand and progress, we are excited to host an analytics competition focusing on creative and innovative ways to approach and use football data,” said Damani Leech, the NFL’s Senior Vice President of Football Strategy and Business Development.
-“The NFL and its clubs use of football analytics continues to grow and focusing the competition on college students and young professionals allows us to hear from the next generation of young minds that will help shape the industry in the years to come.”
+“As the sports analytics community continues to expand and progress, we are excited to host an analytics competition focusing on creative and innovative ways to approach and use football data,” says Damani Leech, NFL SVP of Football Strategy and Business Development.
+“The NFL and its clubs use of football analytics continues to grow.
+Focusing the competition on college students and young professionals allows us to hear from the next generation of young minds that will help shape the industry’s future.”

 Interested participants can sign up for the competition via ops.nfl.com/big-data-bowl